Stellar Collisions and Blue Straggler Stars in Dense Globular Clusters: Relative Importance of Blue Straggler Formation Channels

-Although binary stellar evolution is not the dominant channel for a large range of central densities typical of the GGCs, binaries themselves are nevertheless crucial for significant BSS production.
-Figure\ \ref{plot:rhoc_branching_coll} shows the relative contribution between various collisional formation channels of the BSSs as a function of $\rho_c$.
-For the full range in $f_b$ in our models BSSs produced via \sing\ are rare.
+Although binary stellar evolution is not the dominant channel for a large range of central densities typical of GGCs, binaries themselves are nevertheless crucial for significant BSS production.
+Figure\ \ref{plot:rhoc_branching_coll} and \ref{plot:rhoc_branching_coll_core} show the relative contributions from various collisional formation channels for the BSSs in the whole cluster and in the core, respectively, as a function of $\rho_c$.
+For the full range in $f_b$ and $\rho_c$ in our models BSSs produced via \sing\ are rare.
 Binary-mediated collisions (\bs\ or \bb) dominate.
 As $f_b$ increases, so does the relative contribution from \bb.
 For example, for models with initial $f_b = 0.05$, the \bs\ channel contributes more to the collisional BSSs compared to the \bb\ channel for all $\rho_c$ values.
-In contrast, for $f_b = 0.3$ the contribution from the \bb\ channel dominates for all $\rho_c$ values we have considered.
+In contrast, for initial $f_b = 0.3$ the contribution from the \bb\ channel dominates for all $\rho_c$ values we have considered.